-- Associate Professor, University of Reading
+- Professor, University of Reading

 He is also the Co-Director of the University of Reading Leverhulme Doctoral Training Programme on Climate Ethics and Justice.
 Previously, he was a Senior Research Fellow and Head of Climate and Development Centre at the Smith School Enterprise and the Environment, University of Oxford.
 He remains a visiting fellow at the Smith School and Oxford University’s Environmental Change Institute (ECI).

 Chuks is a renowned climate policy analysis and development specialist.
 His research covers three key areas:

 - Justice and ethical dimensions of global climate change politics;